johnwalicki/Introduction-to-IEAM/README.md

 - Now that the Service is defined, add a pattern
   - Select the **Patterns** tab and click on the **Add pattern** button.
     ![IEAM Add Pattern](screenshots/VM-IEAM-Pattern-Add.png)
-  - Give your pattern a name, eg `think/pattern-speedtest-mqtt-example-instructor` and click the **Next** button.
+  - Give your pattern a name, eg `pattern-speedtest-mqtt-example-instructor` and click the **Next** button.
     ![IEAM Name Pattern](screenshots/VM-IEAM-Pattern-name.png)
   - Search/Find the `speedtest-mqtt-example-<yourname>` service, press the **Add +** button and the **Next** button.
     ![Add a deployment pattern](screenshots/VM-IEAM-Pattern-deploy.png)